Eutrochium purpureum

-Eutrochium purpureum, commonly known as purple Joe-Pye weed or sweetscented joe pye weed, is an herbaceous perennial plant in the family Asteraceae.
+Eutrochium purpureum, commonly known as sweet Joe Pye weed, sweet-scented Joe Pye weed or purple Joe Pye weed, is an herbaceous perennial plant in the family Asteraceae.
 It is native to eastern and central North America, from Ontario east to New Hampshire and south as far as Florida, Louisiana, and Oklahoma.

 Description

 Eutrochium purpureum is a clump-forming herb that grows to 1.5–2.4 m tall and about 1.2 m wide.
 Plants are found in full sun to part shade in mesic to wet soils.
 Stems are upright, thick, round, and purple, with whorls of leaves at each node.
 As the plant begins to bloom the stems often bend downward under the weight of the flowers.
 The leaves grow to 30 cm long and have a somewhat wrinkled texture.
 The purplish flowers are produced in large loose, convex shaped compound corymbiform arrays.
 Plants bloom mid to late summer and attract much activity from insects that feed on the nectar produced by the flowers.